yodrew/yodrew.github.io/_pages/darkroom-retreat.md

 #### psyche

 Shelton reviewed hygienic ideas about the psyche.
 "Graham pointed out that the 'vital instincts' behaved as though directed by intelligence.
 Tilden held that physiology is 'organized psychology.'"[^1]

 Shelton's own unsentimental view is: "The conscious functions of the body serve primarily to protect and provide the needs of the subconscious functions."[^2] This means consciousness is not an end in itself.
 It serves a biological function.
-Hygiene views consciousness as primarily autonomic (unconscious), secondarily volitional (conscious).
+Hygiene views consciousness as primarily autonomic (unconscious), secondarily volitional (conscious).[^3]

 Furthermore, the psyche is the _primary_ system in the human organism.
-"Consciousness---for those living organisms which possess it---is the basic means of survival," said philosopher, Ayn Rand, in her _meta-ethics_[^3].
+"Consciousness---for those living organisms which possess it---is the basic means of survival," said philosopher, Ayn Rand, in her _meta-ethics_[^4].
 Whatever affects the psyche hugely affects the rest of the organism, whether for good or ill.

 The psyche coordinates all other systems.
 It does so consciously, subconsciously, and unconsciously.
 The psyche is diffuse throughout the organism.
 It functions at every scale.
 It autonomically monitors and harmonizes all processes.
 How many at once?
 70 trillion cells * 5 million processes per cell = 350 quintillion 350,000,000,000,000,000,000) organic processes per second.